wordofwarning/wordofwarning.org/current/2015-domestic/stamp/index.md

 ####In Brief
 Ellie Stamp is the secret love child of Elvis.

 In this autobiographical interactive performance — created with neuroscientist research partners — Ellie utilises her skills in participation and music to examine the problematic methodology used to define psychosis.
-She invites the audience to play with 9 numbers that fascinated Sir Issac Newton, Pythagoras and Elvis.
+She invites the audience to play with 9 numbers that fascinated Sir Isaac Newton, Pythagoras and Elvis.

 ####Venue + Booking Details, for Domestic II
 SATURDAY EVENING IS SOLD-OUT